 Applicants must be registered and in good standing with the American Registry of Radiologic Technologists (ARRT) in Radiography.
 New registry eligible applicant acceptance is contingent upon passing the ARRT exam within one month of graduation.
-Applicants preparing to graduate from an Associate Degree Radiology program must submit a letter of recommendation stating that they are in good academic standing from their current program coordinator in order to be considered for acceptance.
+Applicants preparing to graduate from an Associate Degree Radiology program must submit a letter of recommendation stating that they are in good academic standing from their current program director in order to be considered for acceptance.

-If you are considering becoming a mammography tech, you are entering a field that is likely to grow over the next several years.
-An aging population and the diagnostic and screening benefits of radiology are two factors likely to result in an increased demand for mammography techs, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS predicts that, overall, the employment of diagnostic medical sonographers, including Mammographers, will grow by approximately 46% during the 2012-2022 decade.
+If you are considering becoming a mammography technologist, you are entering a field that is likely to grow over the next several years.
+An aging population and the diagnostic and screening benefits of radiology are two factors likely to result in an increased demand for mammography technologists, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS predicts that, overall, the employment of Mammographers, will grow by approximately 9% during 2014-2024.